Conveniently located to serve Columbus, OH

 - Having to special order bras and tops

-For many women, these issues are severe enough for them to consider surgical correction known as reduction mammoplasty.
-The surgery is generally done as an outpatient under general anesthesia.
+For many women, these issues are severe enough for them to consider surgical correction known as reduction mammoplasty offered by Dr. McMahan.
+The breast surgery is generally done as an outpatient under general anesthesia.

 Because breast reduction surgery is considered a reconstructive procedure, it is covered by most medical plans as a medically necessary procedure.
 In order to obtain insurance coverage, prior authorization from the company must be obtained and your surgeon will help with this process.
 A letter requesting coverage will be sent to your insurance describing your symptoms, depicting your height, weight, bra size, an estimate on how much tissue will be removed from each breast in grams and photographs of your breasts.
 Your insurance company will use this information to determine whether or not you qualify for coverage.
 Denials are often due to excess patient weight; therefore, if you are considering breast reduction surgery and are significantly over your ideal body weight, it is advisable to get on a good diet and exercise program to improve your chance of having your surgery authorized for coverage.